MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-plan-configuration-profile.md

     - **Windows**: You need an email app that supports Microsoft Exchange.
 Your options:
       - **Built-in Mail app**: This app is preinstalled with the OS and supports Microsoft Exchange.
 So, you don't need to deploy an app.

       - **Microsoft Outlook**: The Outlook app is available in the Microsoft 365 Apps suite.
-If you have a Microsoft 365 license, then use the Outlook app included with your license; don't use the version in the Play Store.
+If you have a Microsoft 365 license, then use the Outlook app included with your license; don't use the version in the Microsoft Store.

         To use Outlook as the email app, you add the Outlook app and deploy this app to your Windows devices.